Tuesday, August 24, 2021

 Musique de Nuit (No Format!, 2015)

 There have been many ‘kora plus’ records – including Toumani with Taj Mahal, Sekou Kouyaté with Joe Driscoll and Seckou Keita with Catrin Finch.
 But the kora and cello duo of Ballaké and Vincent really stands out, both because of the contrasting timbres, but also because of the organic nature of the collaboration.
-This, the more recent of their two albums, is absolutely sublime, and won them one of this year’s Songlines Music Awards.
-A Top of the World in #111.
+This, the more recent of their two albums, is absolutely sublime, and won them a Songlines Music Award.